cloudflare/cloudflare-docs/products/registrar/src/content/setup-domain-transfers/troubleshoot-a-stalled-transfer.md

 <summary>Auth code invalid</summary>
 <div>

 Your auth code (also referred to as authentication code and authorization code) has since changed or been deprecated, and Cloudflare cannot complete the transfer.
 Confirm the code with your current registrar again.
-To avoid mistakes, copy and paste the auth code provided by your current registrar.
+To avoid mistakes, copy and paste the authorization code provided by your current registrar.

 </div>
 </details>